dominicbeesley/ADFS-multi-target/README.md

 * The roms above were downloaded from mdfs.net on 17 Feb 2021
 + The Master MMC ROM has some differences (see below)

+# ADFS 157 Master/MMC

+This seems to be somewhat complicated there are several forks - not all of which appear to work - including the ROM from mdfs.net that I chose to initially base this on.

+## mdfs.net ADFS157

+This has optimisations that allow for the re-inclusion of the Floppy Disc code that was initially omitted to allow the extra code needed for the MMC drives

+## Hoglet15x

+This code has now been folded back in and builds but still has no Floppy Disc code.

+## Harmonisation

+The single source now builds both the mdfs.net and original Hoglet versions.
+These will need to be harmonised.
+Any help with this or volunteers for (possibly destructive) testing would be greatly appreciated.

 # New builds